 In developing areas, we fund education programs that support talented students from poor and disadvantaged backgrounds.

-- In Ghana, we support 26 oncology nurse scholarships at the Ghana College of Nurses and Midwives.
+In Ghana, we support 30 oncology nurse scholarships at the Ghana College of Nurses and Midwives.
 This initiative, made possible through the Roche Recherche en Afrique Foundation, will more than triple the number of oncology nurses in Ghana.
 Through the same foundation, we support AO Alliance to train 20 orthopedic technicians to support better outcomes for trauma injury patients.

 First compiled by Dr. Gerhard Michal in 1965, the Biochemical Pathways Wall Charts are two integrated schematic diagrams that provide a graphical representation of the most important biochemical pathways in living organisms.
 Since then, the charts have become a worldwide standard reference for more than 50 years, and can be found hanging in nearly every research institute from Argentina to New Zealand.
 We believe that it is important to support scientists, teachers and students so that they have access to important scientific information to help their research and education.
 Today, Roche also provides the charts on an interactive online platform.